 So while we do know that, at best, cutting workers’ rights will have no overall economic impacts (although there will undoubtedly be significant social costs) it is also true that reducing employment protection is no substitute for the contribution that stronger export markets, stregthened consumer demand, smart public sector investment, improved business access to capital and productive workplaces all have the potential to make growth.

 Instead of rhetoric on rights at work, the TUC would like to see the prime minister make good on his promise to

 “… identify the high growth industries of the future and to work strategically to support them.”

 We believe that this should include strategic government investment in high growth industries, a role for government in incentivising high performance workplaces, maintained investment in science and a faster timetable for the introduction of the Green Investment Bank.
 And it is important that government remembers that regulation can be good for growth.

 For example, well-designed (and well funded) active labour market policies can make a substantial difference to the employment prospects of long-term unemployed people.
 This is an area where the government needs to maintain and increase investment rather than cutting back.

 Instead of random reductions in workers’ rights the government should be looking at where regulation has a positive contribution to make to our economic recovery as part of a real strategy to support and strengthen growth now and in the future.
 Employment rights in the UK are already weak compared to nearly all other developed countries.
 There is no moral or economic case for making them worse.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.